Skip to main content

 Please accept the terms

-Best Songs Of 2023: 20 Bangers That Define The Year So Far
+Best Songs Of 2023: 40 Bangers That Define The Year

 List & Guides

-Best Songs Of 2023: 20 Bangers That Define The Year So Far
+Best Songs Of 2023: 40 Bangers That Define The Year

 Back

-With 2023 well underway, music fans have already been spoilt for choice among the many incredible new songs released throughout the year so far.
+Music fans have been spoilt for choice among the many incredible new songs released throughout 2023.
 From rising stars such as PinkPantheress and Ice Spice to seasoned emo-punk stalwarts Fall Out Boy and Paramore, artists across all genres have been delivering exceptional music that has burrowed its way into the ears of listeners across the world.
 Whether you’re a fan of dance-pop, indie rock or lo-fi R&B, the best songs of 2023 stand out from the pack and shine extra brightly…

 Listen to our Charts playlist here, and check out our best songs of 2023, below.